Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

-Nolan Arenado -- hitting .275 with two doubles, two home runs, a walk and four RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on August 22 at 7:05 PM ET.
+After hitting .289 with two doubles, two home runs, two walks and four RBI in his past 10 games, Nolan Arenado and the St. Louis Cardinals face the Pittsburgh Pirates (who will hand the ball to Luis Ortiz) at 12:35 PM ET on Wednesday.

-He had a hitless performance in his last game (0-for-3) against the Pirates.

 Nolan Arenado Game Info & Props vs. the Pirates